President Biden Declares State Of Emergency In Florida After Surfside Condo Collapse

 More than 75 search and rescue teams are looking for survivors in the rubble.

 A family reunification center has been set up for anyone looking for unaccounted or missing relatives at 9301 Collins Avenue.
-People can also call (305) 614-1819.MORE NEWS: Coral Gables Man Refuses To Sell Family House Swallowed By Massive Development
+People can also call (305) 614-1819.MORE NEWS: Florida Withdraws From Federal Pandemic Assistance Program

 Anyone who lives in the building is encouraged to complete a Wellness Check Form as part of efforts to ensure all tenants of the building are located.